 What is Two stone circles known as The Grey Wethers, three round cairns, two ring cairns and an oval enclosure in Great Stannon Newtake?

-The Grey Wethers is a Bronze Age stone circle monument complex located on Dartmoor in Devon, consisting of two concentric or closely spaced circles of standing stones.
+The Grey Wethers is a Bronze Age stone circle complex located on the high moorland of Dartmoor in Devon, comprising two roughly circular stone circles positioned approximately 30 metres apart.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018707.

 Who is responsible for protecting Two stone circles known as The Grey Wethers, three round cairns, two ring cairns and an oval enclosure in Great Stannon Newtake?